sparcopen/Open-Action-Kit/docs/monthly_resources.md

 ## [September](https://sparcopen.github.io/Open-Action-Kit/september)
 Check out the materials we collected to help you **choose your action and create a plan** for Open Access Week.
 ## [October](https://sparcopen.github.io/Open-Action-Kit/october)
 Being an Open champion can be tough stuff, especially during times of heightened advocacy and awareness.
-We pulled together a **resources and reminders to get you to the finish line!**
+These **resources and reminders will help get you to the finish line!**
 ## November (Stay Tuned)
 Get ready for resources and events that will help you evaluate and communicate your OA Week successes.